 My hope for Oakland students is: That they feel loved and supported; that they love school and have opportunities to learn, grow, and thrive at every age.

 Sara worked in the non-profit sector for more than 15 years before joining the Foundation in July 2016.
 In her role she manages most of the building capacity and enabling conditions portfolio which aims to equip students and adults with the skills and relationships needed to push for high quality education opportunities across Oakland.
 She previously worked with New York City Leadership Academy (NYCLA) where she consulted nationally and internationally with superintendents and central office leaders to transform their local education systems.
-Prior to working with NYCLA, Sara was Program Director at Worldfund, where she designed and launched a leadership development program for public school principals in Mexico.
-Sara also spent three years as Director of Raising a Reader Alameda County, an early childhood literacy program.
-During this time, she participated in the early formation of the Oakland Literacy Coalition.
-Sara has lived in Mexico and Spain and speaks Spanish.
+Prior to working with NYCLA, Sara was Program Director at Worldfund (now Educando), where she designed and launched the LISTO program, a leadership development program for public school principals in Mexico.
+Sara also spent three years as Director of Raising a Reader Alameda County, an early childhood literacy program, several years working in community development projects in rural Oaxaca, Mexico, and time as a teacher in Los Angeles, California and Madrid, Spain.
 Sara holds a Bachelor of Arts from Yale University and also earned her Master of Arts in International Affairs with a concentration in Development and Latin America from George Washington University.
 Sara is proud to be a 2019 PLACES Fellow with the Funders’ Network.
-Sara lives in Oakland.
+Sara lives in Oakland, California.